Disclaimer: Opinion pieces are representative of the opinion of the individual.

 Veganism is a privilege few can access, at least here in China.

 Compared to the common household food groups of meat and dairy, their alternatives are much more expensive and inaccessible, at least in mainland China.
 Vegan eggs are almost twice the price than that of normal eggs.
-Prices of vegetables are rising, not to mention the heavy import tariffs on foreign vegan staples such as avocados to protect the domestic food industry.
+Prices of vegetables are rising, not to mention the heavy import tariffs China has implemented to protect the domestic food industry, including on many beloved foreign vegan staples such as avocado.
 These prices are not sustainable in the long run—this lifestyle in China is only available to those who can afford it.

-The food sources themselves are already out of the average consumer’s price range, not to mention the supplements vegans need to take.
+The food sources themselves are already out of the average consumer’s price range, not to mention the supplements those on a vegan diet often take.
 A meatless, dairy-less diet is not entirely sustainable for the human body.
 Vitamins B12, D, omega fatty acids, and iron are just some of the nutrients a vegan diet can lack.
 Needing to consume multiple types of vitamins and nutrients can wreak havoc on one’s wallet...take it from a university student who balks at the amount—and price—of Vitamin B12 her mother buys.

 Another costly price to pay is time.
 More specifically, time spent engaging in culinary practices.
 Unless one is saving money or ungodly passionate about home cooking (or both), the average working member of society does not cook three meals a day.
 Factor in the lack of vegan restaurants, veganism is simply not an option here.
 My mother is a full-time housewife, so she manages, but this diet is simply not accessible to the average adult.
-Unless you have money, time, and determination in spades, one simply cannot become a vegan in China (or anywhere else outside of an environment that provides access to such a lifestyle).
+Unless you have money, time, and determination in spades, one simply cannot become a vegan in China (or anywhere else outside of an exceptionally conducive environment that makes such a lifestyle accessible).